-As recent graduates, 19-year-olds are basically considered to be professional students.
-Being introduced to the world of ballroom dancing is no different from learning any new subject.
-For this reason, their dance education will be smooth sailing.
+As recent graduates, most 19-year-olds are considered to be professional students.
+Learning ballroom dancing is the same as learning any new subject.
+For this reason, their dance training should be smooth sailing.

 Some of the best reasons to begin working towards the goal of becoming a ballroom dancer at the age of 19 are: